ZhenbangYou/SysY-Front-End/README.md

 ```
 f(0, g(1))
 ```
-A incorrect scheme (adopted by many students) works as follows:
+An incorrect scheme (adopted by many students) works as follows:
   - When 0 is read, emit ```param 0```.
   - When 1 is read, emit ```param 1```.
   - Call ```g``` and put the return value as the second parameter.